WebKit/WebKit-http/README.markdown

 this, you have to manually click the "save report" button, and while the testsuite waits on that, it may mark one or several tests as "timed out".

+WebKit also needs an HTTP server for some of the tests, with CGI support for PHP, Perl, and a few others.
+You can use the --no-http option to run-webkit-tests to skip this part.
+Otherwise you need to install lighttpd (build it from haikuports) and PHP.
+The current PHP recipe leads to a broken executable, so the testsuite scripts expect a php-cgi binary in system/non-packaged/bin.
+I used the "PHP 5.2.5 for BeOS" port available on HaikuWare.

 You can then run the testsuite:

     $ python Tools/Scripts/run-webkit-tests --platform=haiku --no-build \
-        --no-http --no-retry-failures --clobber-old-results \
+        --no-retry-failures --clobber-old-results --no-new-test-results
-        --no-new-test-results

-The options will prevent the script to try updating DumpRenderTree (it doesn't know how to do that on Haiku, yet) and to run the HTTP tests (requires apache).
+The options will prevent the script to try updating DumpRenderTree (it doesn't know how to do that on Haiku, yet).
 It doesn't retry failed tests, will remove previous results before starting, and will not generate missing "expected" files in the LayoutTests directory.

 A lot of tests are currently failing.
 The problems are either in the WebKit code itself, or in the various parts of the test harness, none of which are